 Then there is VSCode Integration which smoothens a lot of things for developers.
 Its performance is as good as native.
 No more dealing with weird compiler hacks/split codebases.
 On the Android front, it will be a breeze for you to install several images for the emulator and swap between them with the build tools.

-Flutter already has 73K stars in comparison to RN’s 80K stars given its recent popularity.
-My hunch is it will quickly overtake RN in the coming year or so.
+Flutter already has 73K stars in comparison to React Native’s 80K stars given its recent popularity.
+My hunch is it will quickly overtake React Native in the coming year or so.
 Hence, Flutter Mobile Development will be the way to go.

 Read the case study here -